jnozzi/cocoadev.com/SiteContent/General/CurrentDirectoryPathChanged.markdown

 Cocoa has some convenient methods for path manipulations.
 In your example, that would be

-<code>- ([[NSString]] '')stringByAppendingPathComponent:([[NSString]] '')aString</code>
+    - (General/NSString *)stringByAppendingPathComponent:(General/NSString *)aString

 ----

 Come to think of it, how do you pass in ~/Library/Application Support as a path?
 In UNIX, you'd put quotes around the last part, to get ~/Library/'Application Support".
 That'll get you there in the Terminal.
-I tried putting this into an [[NSString]], then calling [[NSString]]'s stringByStandardizingPath to fully expand it.
+I tried putting this into an General/NSString, then calling General/NSString's stringByStandardizingPath to fully expand it.
 This prints out what seems like a completely valid absolute path.
-If I try to give that path to [[NSFileManager]] though, it's not recognizing it.
-I just get falses for [[NSFileManager]]'s fileExistsAtPath: isDirectory: and createFileAtPath: contents: attributes:
+If I try to give that path to General/NSFileManager though, it's not recognizing it.
+I just get falses for General/NSFileManager's fileExistsAtPath: isDirectory: and createFileAtPath: contents: attributes:

 ----